Wanting to get that naturally distressed finish? Learn how to use milk paint with this ultimate guide, and get ready to transform your own furniture!

 - Let the paint sit for about 15 min to thicken up a bit.

-3) Time to start painting! – Your paint has sat for about 15 min and you have sanded down your piece of furniture and now is the time to start painting.
-You really don’t need to have a great technique with milk paint.
+Step 3: Time to start painting! – Your paint has sat for about 15 min and you have sanded down your piece of furniture and now is the time to start painting.
+You really don’t need to have a great technique with milk.
 I love how forgiving this paint is and you can just brush it on in even strokes.
 I usually use a chip brush for this.
 The color I am using is called marzipan and it is the perfect creamy color with a tint of gray!

 This post contained some affiliate links for your convenience.
 For more info, see my full disclosures here.